 It is also believed that the Arya Samaj Dharam came into existence on the day of Baisakhi.
 Swami Dayanand Saraswati established the Arya Samaj in the year 1875 on this particular day.
 Since then, this day holds a special significance in the lives of Hindus.

 Baisakhi might be known by different names throughout the world, but the message remains the same that is the new beginning or a new start, and thanking the Almighty.
-So, join the hands in the celebrations of Baisakhi in 2016 and have fun!
+So, join hands in the celebrations of Baisakhi festival in 2020 and have fun!
 Hope now you know about Baisakhi date in 2020 and prepare well.